OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/Monetization.md

 ## Exercise 5: Inspect the licensing code

 In this exercise, you'll inspect key areas of the sample licensing service used in this lab.
-In an actual application, you would write your own licensing service or extend your existing licensing service to integrate it with App Source.
+In an actual application, you would write your own licensing service or extend your existing licensing service to integrate it with your SaaS offer on AppSource.

 ### Step 1: Resolving the Marketplace Token

-When a user completes the process of purchasing your application in App Source or the Microsoft Teams app store, they are directed to the app's [landing page](https://docs.microsoft.com/en-us/azure/marketplace/azure-ad-transactable-saas-landing-page).
+When a user completes the process of purchasing your application in AppSource or the Microsoft Teams app store, they are directed to the app's [landing page](https://docs.microsoft.com/en-us/azure/marketplace/azure-ad-transactable-saas-landing-page).
 This URL is for a web page provided by the software vendor and registered in Partner Center.
 In this lab, the landing page is part of the [SaaSSampleWebApp](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/tree/master/MonetizationCodeSample/SaaSSampleWebApp) sample.

 Microsoft sends a marketplace token to the landing page; eventually this is resolved in the sample app's [Subscription service](https://github.com/OfficeDev/office-add-in-saas-monetization-sample/blob/7673db6c8e6c809ae7aa0ba894460183aed964fc/MonetizationCodeSample/SaaSSampleWebApi/Controllers/SubscriptionsController.cs#L134).